 If you’re looking for a tough 50k ultra marathon then the Quest for the Crest 50k in Asheville NC shpuld be at the top of your list.
 Put on by RunBum Tours, one of trail running’s premier race organizers the Quest for the Crest is billed as the hardest 50k in the country.
 Boasting 12,000+ feet of elevation gain over 3 major 3,000+ ft accents and descents the course the course will lead you up and down Mt.
 Mitchell, the highest peak on the east coast and it’s surrounding Blue Ridge Mountains.
 Compare this to the what many consider the toughest 50k in the US, the Rut.
 With 10K in total gain over 5+ climbs The Rut has a new challenger for the crown in the Quest for the Crest.
-Lacking the exposure of The Rut, the Quest for the Crest trails are pure trails with epic views, trees for miles, large rocks, roots, and ropes to slow you down along your way.
+Lacking the exposure of The Rut, the Quest for the Crest trails are trails that were cut by water down steep rocks.
+With epic views, trees for miles, large rocks, roots, and ropes to slow you down along your way.
 The course is designed to test you while rewarding you with some of best views on the east coast.

 Friday night’s mandatory registration is held at Albert’s Inn., about an hour outside of Ashville , NC.
 The location is pretty remote so don’t plan on having cell service.
 The Inn has a few rooms so book them early, if not the closest hotels are about 30 minutes away.
 You can also camp on site.

 - Water Filter (Life Straw or Sawyer)